Manalope/telegram-to-telegram-channel-mirror/README.md

 # Telegram to Telegram Channel Mirror

-This Python script allows you to mirror messages from one Telegram channel to another automatically.
-It's designed to be simple and easy to use, leveraging the Telethon library to interact with the Telegram API.
+This Python script mirrors messages from one Telegram channel to another.
+It's designed to be simple and easy to use.

 ## Prerequisites